Star Wars: Tales from the Galaxy's Edge: Gameplay

 Players crash land on Batuu after encountering the Guavian Death Gang led by the intimidating Tara Rashin.
 In between blaster fire, players can talk to bartender Seezelslak and find themselves in the middle of his stories that span different eras of the Star Wars timeline.

 The next installment, subtitled Last Call, features treasure dealer Dok-Ondar (first mentioned in Solo: A Star Wars Story) who sends players on new adventures exploring the darkest parts of Black Spire Outpost.

 Reception

 Star Wars: Tales from the Galaxy's Edge received mostly positive reviews, with some critics disliking the game's short length.
 It has a score of 74 on OpenCritic.
-Destructoid's Chris Carter enjoyed the shooting mechanics, and described it as "still more captivating than the recent trilogy."

 On September 15, 2021, the downloadable content Last Call was released.
 Many reviewers said the release rounded out the initial game.
 AndroidCentral gave it a 4.5 star rating out of 5.
 Geeks of Color called it "the ultimate playground for Star Wars fans."
 TechRadar claimed that with the DLC release the title "has firmly cemented its place as one of the best Star Wars games out there."

+Sales

+Star Wars: Tales from the Galaxy's Edge: Last Call was the 4th most-downloaded PlayStation VR2 game in the United States and Canada, and the 6th in Europe in 2023.
+In 2024, it ranked 5th in the United States and Canada, and 6th in Europe.
+In 2025, Star Wars: Tales from the Galaxy's Edge: Last Call featured among the best-selling titles on the Meta Quest platform of all time.

+Awards

 Star Wars: Tales from the Galaxy's Edge: Last Call was nominated for VR Game of the Year by the VR Awards 2022.